This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 If your child was diagnosed with cerebral palsy and you feel medical mistakes caused the disorder, you have the right to sue for medical malpractice.
-You can also sue if your child has been discriminated against.
-However, the Georgia cerebral palsy lawsuit filing process can be overwhelming; it’s a good idea to have a basic understanding of how the process works.
+The Georgia cerebral palsy lawsuit filing process can help you get justice, but you need an experienced cerebral palsy lawyer to help you through it.

-The best way to figure out your options for legal action and make the best choice is to consult with an experienced Georgia cerebral palsy lawyer.
+The best way to determine your options for legal action and make the best choice is to consult an experienced Georgia cerebral palsy lawyer.
 Generally, there are two main types of cases you may need to start on behalf of your disabled child:

 - Medical malpractice lawsuit.
 Start the process of filing a malpractice lawsuit if you believe your child’s condition is the result of a medical mistake.
-Medical malpractice is when a medical caregiver doesn’t provide an adequate standard of care, resulting in harm to the patient.
+Medical malpractice is when a medical caregiver doesn’t provide an adequate standard of care, harming the patient.
 Each state has its laws governing the malpractice lawsuit filing process.

 - Discrimination and disability rights lawsuit.
 You may choose to file a lawsuit against a person or organization discriminating against your child or denying your child’s rights as guaranteed by law—federal laws like the Americans with Disabilities Act and the Individuals with Disabilities in Education Act.